icmccorm/bookgen/src/ch2_test.md

-# Chapter 2 - Lorem Ipsum
+# Chapter 2 - Sharing your ideas with the world

 ## Modo dis navigiis eripitur ludos harena parabat